Jug Bay Summer Internships

 Qualified applicants should submit the following:

-- A letter of interest detailing the applicants current skills set that would meet the internship requirement and an explanation of how the internship could help the applicant meet his/her personal and professional goals;
+• A letter of interest detailing the applicant's topic of choice, how their current skill set would meet the internship requirement, and an explanation of how the internship could help the applicant meet his/her personal and professional goals;

 Financial Support